raamcosta/compose-destinations/README.md

 > [!NOTE]
 > `NavGraphs` is a generated file that contains all navigation graphs.
 > `root` here corresponds to the `<RootGraph>` we used in the above examples.
-> You're also able to [create your own navigation graph annotations](https://composedestinations.rafaelcosta.xyz/v2/defining-navgraphs) to use instead of `<RootGraph>`.
+> You're also able to [define your own navigation graphs](https://composedestinations.rafaelcosta.xyz/v2/defining-navgraphs) to use instead of `<RootGraph>`.

 This call adds all annotated Composable functions as destinations of the Navigation Host.